eminisrafil/Old-Web-Projects/README.md

 - **ProfileGraveyard**
    *A social media obituary for your old myspace, aim, friendster, etc, accounts.
-   Similar to to FML.com and TextFromLastNight.com, users share social media horror stories and the reasons they disabled their old accounts.*
+   Similar to to FML.com and TextFromLastNight.com, users share social media horror stories and the reasons they disabled their old accounts.
+Google Maps was used to display deactivation trends around the country.
+*

    Status: Finished, and was deployed to AWS and even got a little popular:
   - http://uwire.com/2011/10/27/website-explores-why-people-delete-social-media-profiles/